vszakats/hb/contrib/rddads/doc/en/readme.txt

       Harbour expressions or codeblocks.
 Even with Local Server it's the DLLs doing all the indexing.
 So to do progress meters you need to implement <b>AdsRegCallback( bEval )</b>.
-      It lets you set a codeblock that is eval'ed every 2 seconds.
+      It lets you set a codeblock that is evaluated every 2 seconds.
       A numeric value of the "percent completed" is passed to the codeblock by the ADS server.

       ```
       #include "inkey.ch"
       PROCEDURE Main()
          ...
          AdsRegCallback( {| nPercent | outputstuff( nPercent ) }  )
          /* The above codeblock will be called approximately
             every 2 seconds while indexing.
             The codeblock can return .T. to abort. */
          INDEX ON FIRST + LAST + LABEL1 + LABEL2 TAG First
          AdsClrCallback()
          RETURN

       STATIC FUNCTION outputstuff( nPercent )  /* The "callback" function */
          ? "output stuff", nPercent
-          RETURN hb_keyStd( Inkey() ) == K_ESC  /* If press ESC, returns .T. to abort. */
+         RETURN hb_keyStd( Inkey() ) == K_ESC  /* If <Esc> pressed, returns .T. to abort. */
       ```

-      For programmers who are already familiar with the ACE engine, Harbour's compatibility with dbfcdx means there are some differences between the rddads in Harbour and the parallel ACE documentation:
+      For programmers who are already familiar with the ACE engine, Harbour's compatibility with DBFCDX means there are some differences between the rddads in Harbour and the parallel ACE documentation:

       1) In ACE, skipping backwards to BOF goes to the phantom record and